+A rollover involves you requesting the custodian of your employer-sponsored plan into an IRA.
 A transfer involves moving funds directly from one IRA (or account) to another whereby the receiving trustee sends the request to the resigning custodian.
-For someone starting an Advanta IRA account, we would submit a transfer request on your behalf to your current custodian.

 Life insurance and collectibles are restricted items pursuant to IRS Code 4975.
 Collectibles include: antiques, works of art, metals (with the exception of gold, silver and palladium bullion), rugs, gems, stamps, coins, alcoholic beverages, and other tangible items of personal property as defined by the Secretary of Treasury.